Consent management

 - Not retroactive.
 Revoking a grant doesn't remove records already delivered.

 - Not adversarial protection.
-The filter runs on the source side, so it requires that the source daemon is honest.
-For protection against a compromised source, use namespace-based access control on who can reach the daemon in the first place.
+The filter runs on the source side, so it requires that the source instance is honest.
+For protection against a compromised source, use namespace-based access control on who can reach the instance in the first place.

 - Not per-record.
 Grants are namespace-pair scoped, not record-scoped.
 If you need per-record gating, combine with CEL rules on emit.